Elisabeth Eaves

 Elisabeth Eaves is an author and journalist born and raised in Vancouver, British Columbia.
-She is married to food writer Joe Ray.

 Biography

 On graduating from the University of Washington in 1996, Eaves worked as an exotic dancer at the Lusty Lady peep show in Seattle for a year.
 Her experiences at the Lusty Lady are told in her book about striptease, Bare: On Women, Dancing, Sex, and Power (2002).
 The Washington Post called the book a "first-rate, first-person work of social anthropology."
 A paperback version of the book was released as "Bare: The Naked Truth About Stripping" in 2004.